Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 # Non-linearity
 h = torch.tanh(pre_act)            # non linear layer
 logits = h @ W2 + b2               # output layer

-# -------------------------------------------------------------
+Evaluation -------------------------------------------------------------
 loss = F.cross_entropy(logits, Yb) # loss function
 ```

 ## First benefit of BN: Preventing dead or saturated units
-Before understanding the first benefit, we need to understand the nature of activation functions.
+Before going over the first benefit, we need to understand some properties of activation functions.

 Many activation functions used in a NN, including Tanh are a so-called squashing function.
 Squashing functions like Tanh remove information from the original input.
 With Tanh, if the input value (in absolute value) is too big, Tanh will return approximately 1 or -1, which graphically lies on the flat region in the tail ends of the function.
 From a gradient point of view, if the neuron's output lands on the flat region of Tanh, the gradient would be 0, and virtually this will stop any gradient flowing through this neuron when updating the neuron's weight parameter.
-We call this a dead neuron, and it means that no matter how you perturb the weight of the neuron, it will have no meaningful impact on our final train loss.
+We call this a **dead neuron**, and it means that no matter how you perturb the weight of the neuron, it will have no meaningful impact on our final train loss.

 ![Screenshot 2024-06-02 at 3 16 45 PM](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/708f7e1f-5c3c-40ca-b49c-5034b215709a)